 Tithes and Offerings

 Last but certainly not least, our parish expends funds daily to maintain our operations.
 Even before attendance at services was restricted, we were in a time of a challenging cash flow.
-Please be diligent in assuring your giving continues, either by setting up automatic payments through ACH, which you can do by filling out this form, mailing your checks to church, or giving online.
+Please be diligent in assuring your giving continues, either by setting up automatic payments through you bank’s bill pay option, through ACH which you can do by filling out this form, by mailing your checks to church, or giving online.